Shopify/shopify_api_console/README.md

 ## ⚠️ Important:

-* This gem is no longer maintained by Shopify.
+* As of August 2021, this gem is no longer maintained.
+Feel free to fork this repo if you want to make modifications to it.
-* This gem has been renamed.
+* This gem was renamed in June 2019.
 It was named `shopify_cli` previously.

 #### If you're looking for **Shopify CLI**, refer to the [official docs](https://shopify.dev/apps/tools/cli) or [contribute on GitHub](https://github.com/Shopify/shopify-cli/).